Eat What?--Evidence Backed Strategies for Optimal Health

 Download a Full List of TREWTh foods here!

 Eliminate artificial, processed fats such as trans fats (partially hydrogenated/hydrogenated oils) from your diet.
 Replace bad fats with good fats: olive oil, coconut oil, avocados/avocado oil, macadamia oil, olives, and nuts.
 Use fats that are stable at high temperatures for cooking: grass fed butter/ghee, pork lard, beef tallow, and coconut oil.
-Avoid processed seed and vegetable oils as they tend to oxidize under high heat and have unbalanced omega 6:3 ratios.
+Avoid processed oils as they tend to oxidize under high heat and have unbalanced omega 6:3 ratios.
 1, 2, 3, 4, 5, 6, 7, 8, 9, 10

 Drink plenty of water throughout the day.
 If plain water is boring then flavor it with lemon, mint, cucumber, or any combination you like.

 Supplements are an important part of my regimen.
-I take vitamin C, probiotics, and zinc for workout recovery and immune system health, I take a magnesium drink and melatonin before bed for recovery and to have quality sleep.
+I take vitamin C, probiotics, and zinc for immune system health, I take a magnesium drink and (sometimes) melatonin before bed for recovery and quality sleep.
 I love a simple whey protein isolate powder for adequate protein intake and muscle recovery.
 I use D3 for hormone and bone health, especially in the winter months when I’m not getting as much sunlight.
 I take a naturally fermented multivitamin that’s easy on the stomach and can be taken without food.
-For stress management and to regulate my cortisol levels, I love seriphos.
+For stress management and to regulate my cortisol levels, I take seriphos.
 I actively manage my stress through meditation and other means as well.
 For help with mood regulation, depression, and anxiety, I’ve taken all of the following under the care and guidance of my physician: Balance D, ExcitaPlus, Travacor, and Focus DL,

-Latest revisions to this page: June, 2019.
+Latest revisions to this page: October, 2019.